tumblr/genesis/about.md

 [README](https://github.com/tumblr/genesis/blob/master/README.md) file
 which also specifies the license.

 We need your help!.
-Genesus is still in the early stages of development and while we've met many of the goals we set out to achieve, there's still much to be done.
+Genesis is still in the early stages of development and while we've met many of the goals we set out to achieve, there's still much to be done.
 If you find a bug or have a cool idea, let us know and get [involved!](https://github.com/tumblr/genesis/blob/master/CONTRIBUTING.md)